basiralab/HUNet/README.md

 ### Train and test HUNet

-To evaluate our framework, we use 5 fold cross validation on %80 of the data and select the 2 models with the lowest value loss and highest validation accuracy.
+To evaluate our framework, we use 5 fold cross-validation on %80 of the data and select the 2 models with the lowest value loss and highest validation accuracy.
 We then evaluate these models on the test set consisting of the remaining %20 and report the testing accuracy.

 To test our code, you can run: train_and_evaluate.py